Billerica

 • 100W Mastr II Power Amplifier

-• On October 27th, 2022, MMRA replaced W1DC's forty-year-old Stationmaster MMRA.
+• At the old site: On October 27th, 2022, MMRA replaced W1DC's forty-year-old Stationmaster MMRA.
 As part of the replacement, we replaced the entire Rohn-25 support tower as well.
 The new DB224-E is mounted to 18 feet of 2" galvanzied pipe.
 You can also see the HUB link antenna located about 6 feet up on the left.

-These photos show the old Billerica repeater & antenna that operated from the mid 80's until 2022.
+The photos below show the old Billerica repeater & antenna that operated from the mid 80's until 2022.

 Return to Top of Page